chef/knife-azure/DOC_CHANGES.md

 override the default behavior and skip the verification of the remote system -- there is no need to specify the `:ca_trust_file` option in this case.

-Here's an example that disables peer verification:
+Here's an example that uses SSL and disables peer verification:

     knife azure server create -I $MY_WIN_IMAGE -x 'myuser' -P $PASSWORDVAR -t ssl --winrm-ssl-verify-mode verify_none

 This option should be used carefully since disabling the verification of the remote system's certificate can subject knife commands to spoofing attacks.

+#### Chef Client installation options on Windows
+The following options are available for Windows systems:

+* `--msi-url URL`: Location of the Chef Client MSI.
+The default templates will prefer to download from this location.
+The MSI will be downloaded from chef.io if not provided.
+* `--install-as-service`: Install chef-client as a service on Windows systems

 ### Additional options for `cloud-api` bootstrap (Azure Chef extension)